 - External Locus of Control: Individuals believe events in their life are primarily a result of outside factors which the person cannot influence.

-Sam could have let the disease dictate his life, “the world is against me, there is nothing I can do, because of what the world has inflicted on me I can accomplish nothing” but, no, he knew he was responsible for what he could accomplish.
-He was responsible for his own happiness.
+Sam could have let the disease dictate his life, “the world is against me, there is nothing I can do, because of what the world has inflicted on me I can accomplish nothing,” but no, he knew he was responsible for what he could accomplish.
+He was responsible for his happiness.
 He was responsible for his life.

-Students who have an internal locus of control, score better on exams (source).
-Start-up founders that have a stronger internal locus of control are more likely to be successful (as defined as still being in business at 3 years, source).
+Students who have an internal locus of control score better on exams (source).
+Start-up founders with a stronger internal locus of control are more likely to be successful (as defined as still being in business at 3 years, source).

-If Sam accomplished so much, and, more importantly, stayed positive and grateful throughout the course of his disease, what do I really have to complain about?
+If Sam accomplished so much and, more importantly, stayed positive and grateful throughout the course of his disease, what do I have to complain about?
 I am responsible for how well I do in medical school.
 I am responsible for how much I accomplish.
-I am responsible for me.
+I am responsible for myself.
 I wonder what cool things I can do?